crf8472/libarcstk/CODING.md

 - Everything declared in a header, i.e. every namespace, every function, every constant, every type, every class and every class member must have a documentation comment.
-- Every declaration in a source file except implementation classes must have documentation comment.
+- Every declaration in a source file except implementation classes (i.e. subclasses that are ``final`` and not declared in a header) must have a documentation comment.
-- Implementation classes (i.e. subclasses that are ``final`` and not declared in a header) and their members may or may not have documentation comments.
+- Implementation classes and their members may or may not have documentation comments.
 - If something involves a value, make the unit of the value maximally clear (bad: ``frame_size``, ``samples`` - good: ``bytes_per_frame``, ``total_samples``).